truenas/documentation/content/SCALE/SCALETutorials/Network/ManagingGlobalConfig.md

 {{< /expand >}}

 {{< expand "Can I configure these options elsewhere?" "v" >}}
-Users can configure many of these interface, DNS, and gateway options in the [Console setup menu]({{< relref "ConsoleSetupMenuSCALE.md" >}}).
+Users can configure many of these interface, DNS, and gateway options in the [Console Setup menu]({{< relref "ConsoleSetupMenuSCALE.md" >}}).
 Be sure to check both locations when troubleshooting network connectivity issues.
 {{< /expand >}}

 ## Setting Up External Communication for Services
 Use the **Global Configuration Outbound Network** radio buttons to set up services to have external communication capability.

-Services that use external communication are:
+These services use external communication:
 * ACME DNS-Authenticators
 * Anonymous usage statistics
 * Catalog(s) information exchanges